subimal/On-Primes/README.md

 # OnPrimes
-A collection of my codes on prime numbers
+A collection of codes on prime numbers